nightw0lv/VDSystem/Mobius/L2J_Mobius_Classic_3.0_TheKamael/readme.md

 - Individual vote reward is when a single player (individual) vote for the server on one or more topsites and for each vote as a "thank you" he will receive configured item/items reward.

 **Requirement**
-- Mobius Classic 3.0 The Kamael
+- Mobius Classic 3.0 TheKamael
 - Patch installation (provided)
-- JDK 14
+- JDK 17

 **Build**
 - File ```VDSystem.jar```
-- Version: 1.4
+- Version: 1.5

 **Global vote system**